FabEdge/fabedge/docs/install.md

 1. The pod on the master node cannot communicate with edge pod.

-    SupeEdge default with a stain on the master node：node-role.kubernetes.io/master:NoSchedule,so  don't start fabedge-cloud-agent, causing pod communication on master node to fail.
-If necessary, the DaemonSet configuration of the fabedge-cloud-agent can be modified to tolerate this stain.
+    SupeEdge has a taint of `node-role.kubernetes.io/master:NoSchedule` on master node by default, so fabedge-cloud-agent is not running on it.
+If needed, to update the DaemonSet of the fabedge-cloud-agent to tolerate it.

-## Configurations related to CNI
+## CNI-depent Configurations

-### If using Calico
+### If Calico is used

-No matter what clusters, as long as the cluster uses Calico, add all Pod and Service network segments of other clusters to Calico of the current cluster to prevent Calico from doing source address translation, resulting in communication failure.
+Regardless the cluster role, add all Pod and Service network segments of all other clusters to the cluster with Calico, which prevents Calico from doing source address translation.

-For example: host (Calico)  + member (Calico) + member(Flannel)
+one example with the clusters of:  host (Calico)  + member1 (Calico) + member2 (Flannel)

-* Operate on the master node of the host (Calico) cluster, then configure the addresses of the other two member clusters into Calico of the host cluster.
+* on the host (Calico) cluster, to add the addresses of the member (Calico) cluster and the member(Flannel) cluster
-* Operate on the master node of the Member (Calico) cluster,then configure the addresses of the additional host (Calico) and member(Flannel) clusters to Calico of the host cluster.
+* on the member1 (Calico) cluster, to add the addresses of the host (Calico) cluster and the member(Flannel) cluster
-* member(Flannel) No operation required.
+* on the member2 (Flannel) cluster, there is NO any configuration required.

 ```shell
 $ cat > cluster-cidr-pool.yaml << EOF